bsebhat/bsebhat.github.io/content/labs/08-splunk/01-add-splunk-vm.md

 Because the `splunk` server doesn't use DHCP, I need to manually add the hostname and static IP to the pfSense DNS Resolver service.

 ## Install Splunk Enterprise
-To download Splunk Enterprise, the service that will ingest and displays log data from `juiceshop`, use the `sysadmin` VM to log into the Splunk website and go to their [free trials page](https://www.splunk.com/en_us/download.html).
+To download Splunk Enterprise, the service that will ingest and displays log data from `juicero`, use the `sysadmin` VM to log into the Splunk website and go to their [free trials page](https://www.splunk.com/en_us/download.html).

 I choose "Splunk Enterprise", and download the RPM package file, because the `splunk` VM has CentOS installed.